Build a freelance business that actually pays you well

 The good news is that freelancing rewards financial discipline.
 Those who set the right rates, save diligently for taxes, and manage their income volatility well can build substantial wealth and a career on their own terms.
 The calculators below are your starting toolkit.

-Figure out the hourly or project rate you need to charge to meet your income goals after all expenses and taxes.
+Figure out the hourly or project rate you may want to charge to meet your income goals after all expenses and taxes.

 Freelancers pay 15.3% SE tax plus income tax.
 Know your quarterly estimated tax obligations.